Posts by Kimberly June Miller

 Kimberly June Miller On The Restoration Home Podcast With Jennifer Pepito

-The Process of Healing with Kimberly June Miller If you were dropped into an alpine meadow with a large picnic hamper full of C.S.
-Lewisesque fruits and foods, and your children, would you have the most delicious day of your life?
-Imagine this meadow has a stream, and you don’t have a phone or a […]
+The Process of Healing with Kimberly June Miller If you were dropped into an alpine meadow with your children and a large picnic basket full of C.S.
+Lewis-esque delicacies, would you have the most delicious day of your life?
+Imagine a stream meandering through this meadow, and you don’t have a phone or a computer; […]

 Kimberly June Miller on The Best Of You Podcast with Dr. Alison Cook

-Kimberly and Allison discuss the almighty inner critic
+Kimberly and Alison discuss the almighty inner critic.

 Christine Emba and Kimberly June Miller: On “Rethinking Sex”